Sunday, 6 November 2016

 I walk past the dog-eared Vote Remain posters in the window of the railway book shop and take the desire line across the verge.
-The vivid yellow carpet of fallen leaves under the now thin canopy of the cherry tree is accented with black; seven empty White Star cider cans and a plastic bag of dog shit.
+The yellow carpet of fallen leaves under the now thin canopy of the cherry tree is accented with black; seven empty White Star cider cans and a plastic bag of dog shit.

 I cross the road.
 The clothing bank is propped up on bricks, there’s a new chipboard fence and the kerb stones have been messily daubed with white paint: No Parking Please.

-A single rubberised reddy-brown glove with off-white cuffing lies in the gutter.
+A single rubberised red-brown glove with off-white cuffing lies in the gutter.
 This is by far the most commonly discarded style of glove in the Huddersfield area*.
 I once saw one fall from the back of a builder's truck as it rounded a corner which perhaps explains the phenomenon.

-Further up the hill, the soot-black terraces give way to pebble-dash inter-war semis with neatly trimmed privet.
-There’s a pile of interior doors in a ginnel and a cricket ball sized ball of hoover fluff on a lawn but no more White Star cans.
+Further up the hill, the soot black terraces give way to pebble-dash inter-war semis with neatly trimmed privet.
+There’s a pile of interior doors in a ginnel and big ball of hoover fluff on a lawn but no more White Star cans.